RienNeVaPlus/gtin-manager/README.md

 `manager.index`
 ---

-Returns GTIN / EAN for an index (which has to be inside the bounds of `generator.contingent`)
+Returns GTIN / EAN for an index (which has to be inside the bounds of `manager.contingent`)

 ```ts
 manager.index(0) === '1234567800004'    // true